Eiradir/eiradir-docs/tiles.md

 ## 4. Setup transitions for the tile

+Tiles found in nature, such as grass, rocks, sand or dirt, benefit from having transitions.
+Humanmade tiles such as building floors however don't require transitions, as there's no need for them to look natural.

 This step is even worse than the previous one.
 If you check the `data/transitions` folder, you will see that it's also just a bunch of TileDefinitions, albeit with much weirder and larger ids.
 Instead of defining ids manually, transition ids are a composite of their corresponding tile and the directions that they extend towards.